CasAndreu/rlda/README.rst

 In natural language processing LDA models are used to classify text into topics.
 However, the substance of topics often varies depending on model specification (e.g. number of *k* topics), making them quite unstable (see Chuang_ 2015).
-This `python` module implements a method proposed by Wilkerson and Casas (2016) to add a level of robustness when using unsupervised topic models.
-You can find the replication material for the Wilkerson and Casas (2016) paper in this_ GitHub repository.
+This `python` module implements a method proposed by Wilkerson and Casas (2017) to add a level of robustness when using unsupervised topic models.
+You can find the replication material for the Wilkerson and Casas (2017) paper in this_ GitHub repository.

 Please cite as:

 Wilkerson, John and Andreu Casas.
-2016.
-"Large-scale Computerized Text Analysis in Political Science: Opportunities and Challenges." *Annual Review of Political Science*, AA:x-x.
+2017.
+"Large-scale Computerized Text Analysis in Political Science: Opportunities and Challenges." *Annual Review of Political Science*, 20:x-x.
 (Forthcoming)

 Installation
 -------------------------